Updated on 3 May 2022

-Driving Force Behind Logistics & Supply Chain Trends in 2021
+Driving Force Behind Logistics & Supply Chain Trends

 In the last few months, the global pandemic has affected almost all aspects of the world economy.
 One industry that has seen particularly noticeable changes over the past few months is e-commerce.
 As self-isolated consumers turned to online shopping, it has created immense pressure on the supply chain logistics industry to keep up with the increasing demand.